TheNachoBIT/GeoFenix-Engine/README.md

 # GeoFenix Engine

-GeoFenix is an engine which goal is to extend Geometry Dash's limits and make everything much faster.
+GeoFenix is a game engine which goal is to extend Geometry Dash and RetroFunk's Limits and make everything much faster.
 This engine contains 2D objects located in a 3D space at the moment, and it's capable to contain a lot of them in the camera with really good results!

 At the moment, as an example you can load Online Levels from Geometry Dash using GDBrowser's API (https://gdbrowser.com & https://gdbrowser.com/api/) so you can load and render entire levels from small ones to really big ones (100k to +300k objects).